East Midlands UK

 Occupancy Rate and Shortage

-Amidst shortage, analysts believe there is sufficient supply of secondary homes for the growing demand.
-There are a number of under-occupied and vacant homes, which can be used to meet future housing demand.
-The estimates show the demand is set to increase by 2 million to 30.7 million, in the decade 2020 to 2030, where 35 percent homes are occupied by older people and 61 percent by a single owner.
-Stronger and appropriate policies can help to regulate the needs for accessible resources.
+Amidst shortage, analysts believe there is a sufficient supply of secondary homes for the growing demand.
+There are several under-occupied and vacant homes, which can be used to meet future housing demand.
+The estimates show the demand is set to increase by 2 million to 30.7 million, in the decade 2020 to 2030, where 35 percent of homes are occupied by older people and 61 percent by a single owner.
+Stronger and appropriate policies can help to regulate the need for accessible resources.